gradetools/parliament-bomb/README.md

 - Easy-to-use API

 ## building
-run these commands, in this order:
+run these commands, in this order ( requires GNU Autotools):
 (special thanks to [bolt926](https://github.com/bolt926))

 ```